 Not every would-be design professional has a wide open schedule that can accommodate the traditional college classroom setting.
 You may have kids and family members to care for, work schedules to balance and a whole host of other things going on in your life competing for your attention.
-Rasmussen College’s completely-online Graphic Design programs can provide some relief on this front.
+Rasmussen University’s completely-online Graphic Design programs can provide some relief on this front.

 While you’ll obviously still be responsible for completing your work, this online format can help save you commuting time and will allow you additional flexibility in where and how your assignments get completed.
 That means you’re not sweating a conflict between your work schedule and class schedule that would otherwise require you to be in two places at the same time.

 Additionally, many of the Graphic Design courses are offered in a competency-based education format that can provide an even greater level of flexibility.
 In these courses, you’ll have everything you need to complete your coursework from day one, and just one due date for your assignments—the end of the course term.
 This means you control the pace of your learning.
 For example, if you know you have a near-impossibly busy week coming up, you have the option to either work ahead or catch up the following week to ease your weekly to-do list.

 3. Coursework is designed to prepare for professional certifications

 Professional industry certifications are a staple of many fields, and graphic design is no different.
 They provide another way to verify your expertise and competence at a glance with employers, and can help you stand out from other applicants.

 The Rasmussen University Graphic Design programs feature coursework that is a designed to prepare students for earning professional certifications for Adobe® software like Photoshop® and Illustrator®.
 These software applications are widely used by professionals within the industry—so certifications that demonstrate your strength with these tools is an obvious plus.